Mental health impacts of COVID-19 on healthcare workers (multiple reviews)

 What was found: A variety of mental health symptoms have been reported by healthcare workers involved in illness outbreaks or pandemics; stress, anxiety, psychological distress, depressive symptoms, insomnia and “moral injury”.
 Such symptoms may evolve into long-term mental health conditions, including anxiety, depression, PTSD or suicidal ideation.
 Several reviews have recommended access to mental health and psychological support services for healthcare workers involved in providing patient care during the COVID-19 pandemic, including regular screening for stress, anxiety and depression.

-Kisely et al. noted that healthcare workers in contact with affected patients during novel virus outbreaks had increased levels of acute or post-traumatic stress and psychological distress; Pan et al. reported marked increases in anxiety in healthcare workers in China during the COVID-19 pandemic and Berger et al. reported that rescue workers, including emergency department and ambulance staff, have a higher prevalence of PTSD.
+The Kisely review (search done in March 2020) noted that healthcare workers in contact with affected patients during novel virus outbreaks had increased levels of acute or post-traumatic stress and psychological distress; the Pan review (search done on 11 March 2020) reported marked increases in anxiety in healthcare workers in China during the COVID-19 pandemic and the Berger review (search done in September 2008) reported that rescue workers, including emergency department and ambulance staff, had a higher prevalence of PTSD.

-The Spoorthy et al. rapid review noted factors specific to COVID-19 that may contribute to stress for healthcare workers.
-It highlighted three main issues for healthcare workers: concerns for their personal safety, families and patients.
+The Spoorthy review (search up to April 2020) noted three main issues for healthcare workers: concerns for their personal safety, families and patients.
 It also reported that coping measures for healthcare workers might include strict protective measures, knowledge of infection prevention and transmission, social isolation measures, positive self-attitude and social support.

-Brooks et al. recommended specialized training to equip healthcare workers with the skills, knowledge, and confidence to operate under challenging conditions.
+The authors of the Brooks review (search done in 2015) recommended specialized training to equip healthcare workers with the skills, knowledge, and confidence to operate under challenging conditions.
 They highlighted considerations for managers: ensuring an approachable and supportive environment, regular adequate communication with staff, preparing employees for the potential impact of negative experiences such as isolation or discrimination, and ensuring support measures for those who may face these experiences.
-They also noted that web-based support or discussion groups may help provide support to healthcare workers during a crisis, thus potentially reducing feelings of social isolation.
+They also noted that web-based support or discussion groups may help healthcare workers during a crisis, potentially reducing feelings of social isolation.

-Kunzler et al. found very low certainty evidence that healthcare students who receive resilience training may report higher levels of resilience, and lower levels of anxiety, stress, and stress perception compared to controls, immediately after training intervention.
-However, medium and long-term impacts are uncertain and there is little or no evidence that resilience training affects depression, well-being or quality of life of healthcare students.
+The Kunzler review (search done in June 2019) found very low certainty evidence that healthcare students who receive resilience training report higher levels of resilience, and lower levels of anxiety, stress, and stress perception compared to controls, immediately after training intervention.

 What are the reviews: